aliemrepmk/spell-checker/README.md

 - [x] Use smart pointers instead of raw pointers.
 - [x] Implement suggestion algorithm.
 - [x] Compare suggestions by distance with Levenshtein.
+- [ ] Adding colors for better understanding.